AI-powered financial planning

 Position

-A customers willingness to discuss their finances is largely dependant on their knowledge of financial matters
+A customer's willingness to discuss finances depends on their financial literacy and comfort with money conversations

 Problems

-With no immediate means of filling in knowledge gaps or managing any anxiety about future money planning, dropout rates are high
+With no immediate means of filling in knowledge gaps or managing anxiety about future money planning, dropout rates were very high

 Possibilities